Port Said: Founding (1859)

+Thriving international port and city (1902–1945)

 At the start of the twentieth century, two things happened to change Port Said: in 1902, Egyptian cotton from Mataria started to be exported via Port Said; and in 1904 a standard gauge railway opened to Cairo.
 The result was to attract a large commercial community and to raise its social status.
 In particular a sizable Greek community grew up.
 In 1907, the quickly growing city had about 50,000 inhabitants, among whom were 11,000 Europeans "of all nations".
 During the First World War, Port Said became home to an important Allied hospital.
 Due to the strategic location of Port Said intersecting Europe, Africa and Asia, thousands of men were sent to this hospital.
 This included soldiers wounded as a result from the Gallipoli campaign in 1915.
 Following the end of the World War I, the directors of the Suez Canal Company decided to create a new city on the Asian bank, building 300 houses for its labourers and functionaries.
 Port Fouad was designed by the École des Beaux-Arts in Paris.
 The houses follow the French model.
 The new city was founded in December 1926.